 Further information can also be found at www.filateliabolivia.com (ES).

-CEFILCO Catalogo de Sellos Postales de Bolivia (ES) is your best option.
-The last (tenth) edition was published in 2008 by the Centro Filatelico Cochabamba.
+Alternatively, you may find a used copy of the CEFILCO Catalogo de Sellos Postales de Bolivia, published by the Centro Filatelico Cochabamba.
 Cefilco also publishes a magazine on Bolivian philately.

 Stamp Dealer Association